 So which is better?
 Planes, trains or automobiles?
 Well, it really depends on how far you’re driving, what you’re driving, and so on.
 But if you’re trying to be more eco-friendly and want to fly, you do have some options.
 Some airlines have been trying to make their flights more green.
 And if you’re using Skyscanner to track the best flight prices, they also indicate when a flight is more eco-friendly.
 Just look for the little green leaf.

-Take Reusable Items into the Parks when possible
+Take Reusable Items into the Parks

 Just Vacationing at Disney is Eco-Friendly